vincent0955/Visual-metronome/README.md

 - **V1.3** *(Developed by [m0bilebtw](https://github.com/m0bilebtw))*
     - Rewrite overlay render so that you can now change both height and width
         - Remove title option
-        - Remove set width option and fixed sizing as they now should be unnessecary
+        - Remove set width option and fixed sizing as they now should be unnecessary
         - Add default size option for overlay
 - **V1.3.1**
     - Add option to show the current tick number on the overlay
 - **V1.3.2**
     - Add option to change color of tick number
     - Tick number position now centers itself on the overlay
 - **V1.3.3**
     - Fix tick number to show the correct tick number instead of being one tick off
 - **V1.3.4**